Capital Gains Tax (CGT) is a term you’ll often hear as tax time draws near. Here are some of the basics of CGT and when you're required to pay it.

 Your marginal tax rate is important because your capital gain will be added to your assessable income in your tax return for that financial year.

-The length of time you’ve held your asset is relevant because if you’ve held shares for over 12 months, for example, you can usually get a 50% discount on your capital gain.
+The length of time you’ve held your asset is relevant because if you’ve held them for over 12 months, certain taxpayers, such as individuals, can usually get a 50% discount on their capital gain.